If you find yourself wondering – Can a young Chartered Accountant start a Forensic Accounting Business / Practice then this article is for YOU.

 PwC placed me in an enriching and engaging environment where I could learn a lot, and where I was coached and groomed to become the professional that I am today.

-It was here at PwC that I discovered that Forensic Accounting is the right career for me and Chartered Accountancy is the right qualification for me.
+So it was here at PwC that I discovered that Forensic Accounting is the right career for me and Chartered Accountancy is the right qualification for me.

 When my accounting articles came to an end, I applied for a permanent position in PwC’s Forensic Department.